Ewan82/sentinelSimulator/README.rst

 --------

 - Simulates Sentinel 1 & 2 data from JULES output
-- Allows for for sensitivity analysis using an ensemble of model runs from JULES
+- Allows for sensitivity analysis using an ensemble of model runs from JULES

 Source Code
 -----------